ibm-cloud-docs/apps/ts_apps.md

 If the content that you want to push to {{site.data.keyword.Bluemix_notm}} is already an executable, the content was previously built and doesn't need to be built on {{site.data.keyword.Bluemix_notm}}.
 In this case, no buildpack is required for the executable to be run on {{site.data.keyword.Bluemix_notm}}.
 You must explicitly indicate to {{site.data.keyword.Bluemix_notm}} that no buildpack is required.
 {: tsCauses}

 When you push the executable to {{site.data.keyword.Bluemix_notm}}, you must specify a `null-buildpack`, which indicates that no buildpack is required.
-Specify a `null-buildpack` by using the **-b** option with the `cf push` command:
+Specify a `null-buildpack` by using the **-b** option with the `ibmcloud cf push` command:
 {: tsResolve}

 ```
-cf push appname -p app_path -c <start_command> -b <null-buildpack>
+ibmcloud cf push appname -p app_path -c <start_command> -b <null-buildpack>
 ```

 For example:
 ```
-cf push appname -p app_path -c ./RunMeNow -b https://github.com/ryandotsmith/null-buildpack
+ibmcloud cf push appname -p app_path -c ./RunMeNow -b https://github.com/ryandotsmith/null-buildpack
 ```

 ## Org's memory limit is exceeded